Health officials to address fish consumption warnings for Madison's PFAS-contaminated waters

 Local health officials are planning public meetings to help Madison residents understand the risks of eating fish from Lake Monona and Starkweather Creek.

-The Department of Natural Resources last week issued a health advisory after fish from both water bodies were found to contain hazardous chemicals known as PFAS.
+The Department of Natural Resources last week issued a health advisory after fish from both bodies of water were found to contain hazardous chemicals known as PFAS, found in some firefighting foam and various consumer products.

 According to the new guidelines, people should eat certain fish, including largemouth bass, walleye, perch and carp, no more than once a month.
 Bluegill are considered safe to eat once per week.

-The advisories are based on guidelines from the Great Lake Consortium that recommend against eating any fish with PFOS concentrations of more than 200 ppb, although the state of New Jersey has recommended a limit of 17 ppb for children and women of childbearing age.
+The advisories are based on guidelines from the Great Lakes Consortium that recommend against eating any fish with PFOS concentrations of more than 200 ppb, although the state of New Jersey has recommended a limit of 17 ppb for children and women of child-bearing age.

-Spanish and Hmong interpreters will be available at both meetings, and one will be recorded.
+Spanish and Hmong interpreters will be available at both meetings, and one of the meetings will be recorded.

-PHMCD spokeswoman Sarah Mattes said local health officials are still working with the DNR to determine wording for warning signs that the agency plans to post along the creek and at along the lakeshore.
+Health department spokeswoman Sarah Mattes said local health officials are still working with the DNR to determine wording for warning signs that the agency plans to post along the creek and along the lakeshore.

 The agency posted signs along Starkweather Creek in December warning people to avoid drinking the water, which the DNR reported in October had high concentrations of PFAS.